lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 These steps will function as a walkthrough for deplying the smart contracts to the Ropsten network.
 The front end can be hosted either locally using _npm run dev_ as in this walkthrough or a server for public users to access it.
 Similar steps have also ben outlined on our project blog.

-**Requirements**: geth (ethereum implement using go), truffle framework, chrome with MetaMask extension, lite-server node module
+**Requirements**: geth (Ethereum implement using go), truffle framework, chrome with MetaMask extension, lite-server node module

 - Run geth using the following command in a terminal window: _geth --testnet --syncmode "fast" --rpc --rpcapi db,eth,net,web3,personal --rpcport 8545_